HebiRobotics/robot-config/README.md

 ## Overview

-The HEBI robot.cfg file format is designed to store configuration information about a system in a human-readable, run-time modifiable, cross-API format.
+The HEBI robot config file format is designed to store configuration information about a system in a human-readable, run-time modifiable, cross-API format.
 By moving information from the code files to text files, the code should become shorter and more general and easier to port to different languages.

 ## Format

-The robot.cfg files are yaml files that contain the following information:
+The robot config files are yaml files that contain the following information:
 1. Names + families of the actuators
 2. Path to an associated HRDF file
 3. Path to any associated gains files
 4. Parameters for any arm plugins that are to be used.
-5. Custom user attributes
+5. Custom user properties
 6. Information about waypoints and paths (future work)

 Comments can be added in the yaml file using the `#` character.

 ### Names and Families (required)

-The `version` attribute refers to the version of the file.
+The `version` property refers to the version of the file.
 It commences with `1.0`.
-Both `names` and `families` must be present and must either be a singular string or a list of strings.
+Both `names` and `families` fields must be present and must either be a singular string or a list of strings.
 If a single family is provided, it is assigned to all modules within its group.
 For example:

 ```
 version: 1.0